By Grace, We Are Free in Christ

 This is the most obvious difference between a “religious” person and a Christian.
 A religious person is likely to address God—especially in a crisis—as “O God,” not as “O Father.”
 There is a simple reason for this.
 Unless you know God as your Father, you never cry out to Him in your need as “Abba, Father” (Rom.
 8:15–16).

-This excerpt is adapted from Sinclair Ferguson’s By Grace Alone: How the Grace of God Amazes Me.
+This excerpt is taken from By Grace Alone: How the Grace of God Amazes Me by Sinclair Ferguson.